 A professional website is the first impression that people have of your business.
-A combination of color, text, and images can make it feel more professional or cluttered and unprofessional.
+Combining color, text, and images can make it feel more professional, cluttered, and unprofessional.
 This article will discuss web design tips to create a professional-looking site that also functions well for visitors to use.

 Make Site Speed a Priority

 Google says that people expect a website to load within three seconds.
 If it takes longer, they abandon the site and go elsewhere.
 To ensure that your pages are loading fast enough, you have minimized any extraneous content such as animated images or page frames with excessive ads.

 Focus Above the Fold

 A website's content must be above the fold, which is to say, in the viewable area without scrolling.

 If your content is above the fold, it will be more likely to get noticed by visitors right when they land on your site.